 That being said, if you fancy something a little more unusual, you’ll want to check out the Dunhuang Yardang National Geopark or, as the locals call it, the Town of Demons!
 This geopark rests just 185 kilometres (115 mi) outside of the city and is resplendent with bizarre geological formations known as yardangs, which are the result of extreme weathering over a period of approximately 700,000 years.
 One branch of the Silk Road actually passed through this strange landscape and the monstrously shaped rocks were notoriously difficult to navigate, meaning trading caravans would often get lost there for days.
 This, coupled with the eerie sound of the wind whipping through the narrow passes, is what earned the place its supernatural nickname!

-Dunhuang is one of the many wonderful stops on our travel: Explore the Silk Road in China
+Make your dream trip to Dunhuang come true on our travel: Explore the Silk Road in China